primaryobjects/unsupervised/README.md

 ## Exchange Traded Stock and Bond Funds (ETF)

-Unsupervised learning is [applied](/etf/etf.R) to a data set of [exchange traded funds](/etf/data/vanguard-etf.tsv).
+Unsupervised learning is applied to a data set of [exchange traded funds](/etf/data/vanguard-etf.tsv).
 The percentage values for "Year to Date", "1 Year", "5 Year", and "10 Year" returns are used as features to categorize each ETF under a specific parent category.
+Example code is provided in [R](/etf/etf.R) and [JavaScript](/etf/etf.js).

 ### Cluster Categories